Linkdlab/FuncNodes/docs/content/api/cli.md

 <div class="annotate" markdown>
 - `--version` → Prints the current version of FuncNodes.
 - ` -h, --help ` →  Displays CLI help.
 - `--dir <path>` → Specifies a custom base directory where workflow data is stored (default: `~/.funcnodes`).
 In this directory all configurations, logs, worker data, worker environments etc. is stored.
-So by defining a custom path it is possible to completly seperate instances of funcnodes.
+So by defining a custom path it is possible to completly seperate instances of FuncNodes.
 For development purposes we recomment setting `--dir .funcnodes` (1) which will create a respective folder in your current worspace.
 - `--debug` →  Enables debugging logs for all processes (and child processes).
-- `--profile` → RRuns the task under profiling mode using [yappi](https://github.com/sumerc/yappi){target="_blank"}, generating a *funcnodesprofile.pstat* file in your current directory.
+- `--profile` → Only available if FuncNodes was installed with the optional dependency `fundnodes[profiling]` Runs the task under profiling mode using [yappi](https://github.com/sumerc/yappi){target="_blank"}, generating a *funcnodesprofile.pstat* file in your current directory.
 This file than can be opened with different profiling views such as [snakeviz](https://jiffyclub.github.io/snakeviz/){target="_blank"}
 </div>

 1. This is also what `--funcnodes-module demoworker` does.